RUST VS C++ 2023

 On the other hand, if you are interested in building command line tools, network services, embedded systems, webAssembly, or systems programming, you should learn Rust.

-Both Rust and C++ are popular choices for systems programming.
 Rust helps developers to have low-level control without giving up high-level conveniences.

 Choosing which programming language to learn can trick, there are many factors to consider when learning a new technology or programming language.